This post might help potential intern students, PhD candidates and postdoctoral fellows, who would like to join the

 Though a few current students complete their PhDs in different areas, my main research is for the Materials Innovation Factory.
-Hence all future PhD projects will be focused on applications of geometry and topology to Materials Science, in particular crystals.
+Hence all Liverpool-funded PhD projects will be focused on applications of geometry and topology to Materials Science, in particular crystals.
 A supervision in other areas, e.g. Computer Vision, can be considered if you can come with external funds.

 The previous knowledge of Chemistry is not needed, however you should be open-minded enough to learn new research topics.
 Mathematical crystallographers and computational chemists are welcome, because the group already has strong skills in theoretical areas.

 Most relevant subjects are Mathematics (linear algebra, geometry or topology, group theory) and Computer Science (graph algorithms, computational geometry, optimisation).
 The key requirement is your strong programming experience: C++ (preferable) and/or Python.
 We use software libraries in C++ and Python APIs (Application Programming Interfaces) of databases.

 Since the quality is more important than quantity, new members of the group across all levels will be more rigorously selected.
 Everyone can expect on average 1 hour per week of 1-1 time to discuss their research, sometimes with co-supervisors or other colleagues, because I also teach big classes of undergraduates and have important administrative commitments.

-Short term project students or interns can expect maximum 1 hour (a half-hour on average) per week of my time.
+Short term project students or interns can expect maximum 1 hour (a half-hour on average) per week of 1-1 time.
 These students may more frequently talk to a postdoc or a good PhD student.
 Collaborative projects are often discussed at the weekly group seminar or in smaller groups.

-Everything is possible and highly motivated students, who make regular substantial progress and can present their results in a clear concise form, may naturally get more attention (hence more time for discussions) and recognition for their genuine enthusiasm and hard work.
+Everything is possible and highly motivated students, who make regular substantial progress and can present their results in a clear concise form, may naturally get more attention (hence more time for discussions) and recognition for genuine enthusiasm and hard work.
 Once I’ve talked to a 3rd year undergraduate for nearly 4 hours, because the project was important.